Jitses/FinalMinorProject/design.md

 Technical component: D3 sunburst

 The sunburst will be positioned below the map.
 When clicked on a country, text appear at the bottom of the page "Sunburst updated".
 A user has to scroll down to see the sunburst with the data opened of the particular country.
-A arrow on the bottom of the page can be used to indicate that a user can scroll down.
+An arrow at the bottom of the page can be used to indicate that a user can scroll down.

-Aside from listening to map clicks, the sunburst also listens to clicks on the countries menu to the left of the sunburst.
+Aside from listening to map clicks, the sunburst also listens to clicks on the countries menu to the left/right of the sunburst.
 This menu is made, because otherwise users would always have to scroll back to the map to be able to click on a country and update the sunburst.

 Data used: https://en.wikipedia.org/wiki/List_of_battles_by_casualties

 ### Update function

 Waits for user actions.
-Uses if statements to find out what the user has clicked and updates a graph accordingly.
+Uses if statements to find out what the user has clicked and updates accordingly.

 ### Data
-To load data, a queue will be used.
+To load data, json formats will be used.
 No API will be used, as all data will be downloaded first.
-The data will either be extracted as table format (csv), otherwise it will be copied by manually, since the datasets are not very big.
+The data will either be extracted as table format (csv), otherwise it will be copied manually, since the datasets are not very big.

 ### Order of functions

-- Queue data
+- Load data
 - Load datamap
 - Create timeline
 - Create barchart